 Coursework for the master’s degree component, including the emphasis in learning and technology, is fully online, while the credential coursework is completed on campus.
 Each course provides hands-on instruction, giving candidates the time and training needed to develop subject-specific skills and activities.
 Candidates demonstrate their understanding of technology-imbedded instruction in the capstone project.

-This combined program pairs the Single Subject Teaching Credential, for candidates who are or are not teaching full time, with an innovative master’s degree, resulting in a graduate program designed to meet the needs of the 21st-century classroom while advancing educators’ careers.
+This combined program pairs the Single Subject Teaching Credential with an innovative master’s degree, resulting in a graduate program designed to meet the needs of the 21st-century classroom while advancing educators’ careers.

 - The program’s format blends on-campus and online courses, providing flexibility while earning a credential and master’s degree.